Contributors

 Amanda Davis began her career working for an international delegation during the 2002 Salt Lake Olympics, which included appearances and interviews on the Today Show and KSL.
 She has worked for various public relations firms and as a liaison, meeting with ambassadors and delegates at the United Nations about policy issues regarding the family on the international and community level.
 Amanda has served on the board of The Child and Family Support Center, a non-profit with the mission of strengthening at-risk children and families.
 Her primary research focus is on the importance of strengthening the family unit and the direct role it plays in society.
 She graduated from Utah State University with a dual major in Public Relations and Sociology and is currently pursuing a master’s degree in Sociology.
 Amanda lives in Utah with her husband and children.

-Angela Fallentine is a family policy expert in the Economic and Social Council (ECOSOC) of the United Nations.
+Angela Fallentine is an international family policy and research consultant.
 She previously worked in international and government affairs in Washington, D.C. and Canada.
-Her current work at the United Nations focuses on public international law and international family policy and diplomacy in the Middle East and North Africa (MENA) region.
-Angela earned a bachelor’s degree in journalism from Utah State University, a master’s degree from Harvard University with joint coursework from the Kennedy School of Government and the Divinity School, and post-graduate training in diplomacy and protocol from the United Nations Institute for Training and Research.
-Her graduate research at Harvard specialized in family policy and family skills programs in humanitarian and conflict-affected settings in the Middle East.
+Her current work focuses on public international law and international family policy in the Middle East and North Africa.
+Angela earned a bachelor’s degree in journalism from Utah State University and a master’s degree from Harvard University where her public policy research focused children and families living in humanitarian and conflict-affected settings in the Middle East.

 Daniel Frost, PhD is an assistant teaching professor and Director of the Integrative Writing Program in the School of Family Life at Brigham Young University.
 He has published articles in academic journals as well as in popular outlets such as Deseret News, National Review, Public Discourse, and First Things, among others.
 His interests include religious liberty, sexual morality, marriage, human personhood, and U.S. constitutional law.
 He holds a BA in Philosophy from BYU and an MA and PhD in Politics from Princeton University.